curv3d/curv/docs/Theory.rst

 Generalized Blends
 ==================
-Blending is an inexpensive SDF operation producing results that look a lot like convolution.
+Blending operators are like generalized unions, but the same code (which I call a "blending kernel") can also be used to define generalized intersections.

 A blended union takes two shapes, plus a "blending kernel", adding a "fillet" to interior corners created by the union.
 A blended intersction takes two shapes plus a blending kernel, rounding away material from exterior corners created by the intersection.
 There is also blended difference.

-Here are some blending kernels coded by ``MERCURY.sexy``, a demoscene group:
+Here are some blending kernels from ``MERCURY.sexy``, a demoscene group:

 Round:
   |uRound| |iRound|